 Accessible Learning is an important workshop that is presented in response to the educator training requirement under the Accessibility for Ontarians with Disabilities Act (AODA).
 Beyond Carleton’s compliance with the AODA, it will provide you with critical insight and strategies to enrich your teaching and create more inclusive and accessible learning environments.

-- Hearing from students and faculty about their experiences
+- Experiences from Carleton students and faculty

 Presented by the Educational Development Centre (EDC) in partnership with the Paul Menton Centre, Accessible Learning is an example of collaboration among different units at Carleton, with a number of faculty members, instructors, students, and staff contributing to the workshop through a series of videos, including: